Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 ### Navigation Bar

 The navigation bar is fully responsive to allow for various screen sizes.
-It includes links to manover around the site easily and also the club logo which doubles as a link back to the home screen.
+It includes links to manover around the site easily and the club logo which doubles as a link back to the home screen.

 + Desktop (>=992px)
 \